BentaherNoureddine/fast_api_learning/README.md

 2-we have to use declarative_base() instead of baseModel because we have BaseModel is primarily used for data validation and serialization, not for direct database table creation.

+3- i found that if we want to use a string (varchar) we must define it s number of characters